 Nikos Syropoulos is an award-winning pianist, composer, and teacher based in Portland, OR and Los Angeles.
 A three-time recipient of the ASCAP Foundation Young Jazz Composer Award, Nikos has gained national recognition for his original music and has toured internationally.
-He is the leader of the jazz chamber ensemble, Rozalía, and has independently released three self-produced albums.
+He is the leader of the jazz chamber ensemble, Rozalía, and has independently released five self-produced albums.
 Named in honor of his late Greek grandmother, Rozalía features Nikos’ original compositions written for piano and strings, drawing upon his main musical influences, Sergei Rachmaninoff, Keith Jarrett, and Egberto Gismonti.

 Nikos thrives working collaboratively with other artists, including those in other media such as dance, theater, and film.
 In 2013 he composed and produced the music for the original dance performance, Gone, choreographed by and featuring tap dancer, Melinda Sullivan.
 The work saw its premiere in New York City at the Alvin Ailey Citi Group Theater.
 From 2015-2017 Nikos and Melinda continued their collaboration, creating Portrait of Rhythm, a project featuring Nikos’ original compositions for Rozalía and tap dance, fusing chamber jazz with traditional South American and Spanish rhythms.
 Further, Nikos is currently working on a duo album for cello and piano featuring cellist, Hillary Smith, to be released in 2020.